kelvinator07/ECDSA-NODE/readme.md

 1. Open a terminal within the `/server` folder
 2. Run `npm install` to install all the depedencies
-3. Run `node index` to start the server
+3. Run `nodemon index.js` to start the server

 The application should connect to the default server port (3042) automatically!